 Alicia Dewey is attending Mount Ida College and is majoring in Veterinary Technology.
 This is her 7th year at Summer Arts at CSW.
 Alicia spends most of her time with Art Squad and also teaches make up and art squad dance.
 She enjoys working with younger kids and teaching dance.

-Toby Dewey will be teaching Theatre of the Absurd this summer, a class near and dear to his heart.
-After being an arts administrator for over thirty years and director of Urban Improv for nineteen, he has experienced the absurdity of life at many levels.Toby especially looks forward to collaborating with the students in the class who will bring their own vision, insight and creativity to a new wacky piece of absurdist theatre.
+Toby Dewey will be teaching Theatre of the Absurd this summer.
+After being an arts administrator for over forty years and director of Urban Improv for 25, he has experienced the absurdity of life at many levels.Toby especially looks forward to collaborating with the students in the class who will bring their own vision, insight and creativity to a new wacky piece of absurdist theatre.
 Toby is the Founding Director of Summer Arts at CSW.

 Tom Evans is an accomplished artist and art teacher.
 He has been nationally recognized for his sculptural work and his teaching .He has served as head of the art departments at the Brimmer & May School and at the Cambridge School of Weston.
 Tom has collaborated on the creation of 6 children’s musicals.
 This summer Tom will be teaching ceramics and performance art.
 He will also be working with the teenage apprentices, interns and student teachers.
 “Making art is the best way to make friends.
 See you this summer !”